gradle/gradle/design-docs/dependency-management-projectpriority.md

 That means `A` depends on `B` and `C`, and `B` depends on `C`.

-The two situations where a dependency conflict as above occur are:
+The two situations where a dependency conflict as above occur are as follows.

+### Multi project build

-1. Working in a multi project build on a common project and a project using this project where not all intermediate dependencies are project dependencies.
+Working in a multi project build on a common project and a project using this project where not all intermediate dependencies are project dependencies.

-  In our dependency graph `A` and `C` would be part of a multi project build, `A` having a project dependency on `B` and
-  `B` would be a binary dependency of `A` with a binary dependency on `C`.
+A more concrete example:

+We have a multi project build with two sub projects `A` and `C`.
+`A:3.0` depends on project `C:1.0` and binary `B:2.0`.
+Binary `B:2.0` depends on binary `C:2.0`.

+What is the runtime classpath of `A`?
+There is a version conflict between project `C:2.0` and binary `C:1.0`.
+Based on our current rules we would pick binary `C:2.0`, but we may prefer the project dependency `C:1.0`.

+### Composite build

-2. Working in a composite build on a common project and a project using this project where not all intermediate dependencies are part of included builds.
+Working in a composite build on a common project and a project using this project where not all intermediate dependencies are part of included builds.

-  In our dependency graph `A` and `C` would be included builds of a composite build, `A` having its binary dependency on `C` substituted by a project dependency and `B` would be a binary dependency of `A` with a binary dependency on `C`.
+A more concrete example:

+We have a composite build with two included builds - `X` and `Y`.
+The included build `X` has a project `A:3.0` which depends on `B:1.0` and `C:1.0`.
+The included build `Y` has project `C:1.0`.
+`B:1.0` depends on binary `C:2.0`.

+What is the runtime classpath of project `A`?
+There is a version conflict between project `C:1.0` and binary `C:2.0`.
+Based on our current rules we would pick binary `C:2.0`, but we may prefer the project dependency `C:1.0`.

+### Current behavior

 We still want to keep the current behaviour for two reasons: